apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, the usage of `count(tblName.*)` is blocked to avoid producing ambiguous results.
 Because `count(*)` and `count(tblName.*)` will output differently if there is any null values.
 To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.allowStarWithSingleTableIdentifierInCount` to `true`.

   - In Spark 3.2, `ShowTablePropertiesCommand`'s output both show `key` and `value` columns whether `propertyKey` is defined.
-In Spark 3.1 and earlier, `ShowTablePropertiesCommand`'s output only show `value` column.
+In Spark 3.1 and earlier, `ShowTablePropertiesCommand`'s output only show `value` column when `propertyKey` is defined.

 ## Upgrading from Spark SQL 3.0 to 3.1